TritonDataCenter/cosbench-manta/README.md

 This should generate an OSGI bundle inside the `./target` directory that you can drop into the COSBench `osgi/plugins`` directory.

+### Building the cosbench-manta docker container

+Run `./build.sh` which looks for a jar produced by `mvn package` and uses it to build a container.
+The resulting container is used by both controller and driver nodes.
+If you plan to run on Triton, make sure to set your docker environment before running `./build.sh`.

 ## Configuration